 Albion is a very small borough located in the state of Pennsylvania.
 With a population of 1,468 people and three constituent neighborhoods, Albion is the 679th largest community in Pennsylvania.
-Much of the housing stock in Albion was built prior to World War II, making it one of the older and more historic boroughs in the country.

 The people who call Albion home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Albion residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Albion include Irish, English, Polish, and Italian.

 The most common language spoken in Albion is English.
 Other important languages spoken here include Vietnamese and Spanish.